 Used successfully for 50 years, the awareness and acceptance has been slow to catch on in medical circles.
 One of the reasons is the reluctance of physicians to accept that a single modality is so good at so many things.
 But really, laser phototherapy does one thing very well, it relieves Oxidative Stress in cells.

 Light therapy on lower back of athlete

 Mechanism of Action

-The primary reaction when Cox is stimulated is the creation of Adenosine TriPhosphate (ATP), up regulating the cell to normal function.
-Secondary reaction is Nitric Oxide (NO) is released from the cell during this process, allowing proper respiration of oxygen to enter the cell, relieving oxidative stress on the cell.
-Tertiary reaction is when released NO enters to blood stream, it increases blood vessel dilation and improves circulation.
+The primary reaction when CcO is stimulated is the creation of Adenosine TriPhosphate (ATP), up regulating the cell to normal function.
+Secondary reaction is Nitric Oxide (NO) is released from the cell during this process, allowing proper respiration of oxygen, relieving oxidative stress on the cell.
+Tertiary reaction is when released NO enters to blood stream, it increases blood vessel dilation and improves overall circulation.

-Just like a plant that uses sunlight to convert water and carbon dioxide to glucose and oxygen, our body can use light therapy to convert cytochrome c oxidase and oxygen to ATP.
+Just like a plant that uses sunlight to convert water and carbon dioxide to glucose and oxygen, our body uses light therapy to stimulate cytochrome c oxidase in ATP production.